 - Position: Associate Professor

-- Areas of expertise: Language, literature, and history of medieval north-west Europe; Iceland and Icelandic.
+- Areas of expertise: Language, literature, and history of the Germanic-, Celtic-, and Semitic-speaking regions in the Middle Ages; Iceland and Icelandic.

 - Email: A.T.P.Hall@leeds.ac.uk

 - Location: 2.02 7 Cavendish Road, School of English

 - Website: My actual website | Wikipedia userpage | Twitter | Googlescholar | ORCID

 My teaching, research, and supervision focus on Britain and Scandinavia, 500-1600; modern Icelandic language and culture; and to a slowly growing extent medieval Arabic and Hebrew literature.
 For the most up-to-date information on my activities, web-resources, and publications, see http://www.alarichall.org.uk.

 - Director of the Institute for Medieval Studies

 For much of my career, I have researched medieval Britain and Scandinavia.
 I have also worked extensively on modern Icelandic literature.
 My current research follows two main threads:

 - Comparative study of early medieval cultures in north-west Europe and the Semitic-speaking world.
 In particular, I am working on comparative cultural studies of riddles in Arabic, Hebrew, Old English, Old Norse, Latin, and Greek, particularly from an ecocritical perspective.

 - The manuscript transmission of medieval Icelandic sagas from the Middle Ages to the end of the manuscript tradition in the early twentieth century.